Updated: July 2013

-In addition, APUS may, in the future, decide to sell, merge or otherwise reorganize its business or assets.
-APUS reserves the right to transfer and disclose personal information in these circumstances to an entity acquiring the company or relevant assets.
+In addition, we may, in the future, decide to sell, merge or otherwise reorganize its business or assets.
+We reserve the right to transfer and disclose personal information in these circumstances to an entity acquiring the company or relevant assets.

 Finally, we may also share de-identified aggregate information with third parties and advertisers so they can measure the effectiveness of any advertisements viewed in connection with our websites.
 For example, we may tell advertisers the number of users who clicked on a particular advertisement.

 The Family Educational Rights and Privacy Act of 1974 (FERPA), as amended, requires certain educational institutions, including APUS, to establish and publish a written institutional policy regarding student privacy rights under FERPA.
 The law provides that except in limited circumstances the institution must not disclose, without appropriate consent, the education records of its students.
 For more information, please visit www.apu.apus.edu/student-record/ferpa.htm.

 As part of our commitment to maintaining reasonable security, the organization has adopted the Core Set of Principles developed by the Corporate Governance Task Force on Information Security Governance.
 Details on Information Security Governance can be found at http://www.cyberpartnership.org/